jjholt/uka-aclr/notes/specimens/JJH14/README.md

 ----

 With no ACL, the ligament was extremely loose -- more so than normal, but the AP laxity was within normal, so no concerns.
+In external rotation there was a moment of instability in two separate attempts around 50 degrees flexion.
+A very large anterior translation (+ others) occurs there, almost like something is sliding into place